Introduction

 - logical-psychological analysis of the activity, the organization of which can enable students to discover the sought-after contradiction;

-- transforming highlighted aspects of the subject content into a task for collaborative solution.
+- transforming highlighted aspects of the subject content into a problem for collaborative solution.
 This is a complex stage that can only be mastered through practical work, as it requires consideration of the age, motivational, and social characteristics of a particular class, as well as the level of subject matter proficiency that should enable students to identify and overcome content contradictions through a collaborative search for a solution.